Eunice-Kamore/Active-Directory-Domain-Services/README.md

    <br />

 Disable "IPv6" since we are using IPV4 by unchecking the box.
-Then click on "IPv4" and choose "Properties" and click "Okay".
+Then click on "IPv4" and choose "Properties" and click "OK".

 9.